-Consequences of Serious Misbehavior Leading to Suspension and/or Expulsion (Sections II-V of SBBC Policy 5100: Discipline Policy: Suspensions and/or Expulsion)
+Consequences of Serious Misbehavior Leading to Suspension and/or Expulsion (Sections VII of SBBC Policy 5100: Discipline Policy: Suspensions and/or Expulsion)

 The Code also includes provisions for action that MUST be taken if there are serious problems involving weapons, drugs (including alcohol), mood-altering substances, steroids, and criminal acts.
-Specificaction, outlined in SBBC Policy 5100, will be taken as a result of these violations.
+Specific action, outlined in SBBC Policy 5100, will be taken as a result of these violations.
 However, if the principal determines that the student used an instrument or object in self-defense, the student may not be suspended or expelled.
-Self-defense is an attempt to "prevent" an attack or a threatened injury or to stop the process of confrontation.
-It is not self-defense when the student uses an instrument/object to become an aggressor or to continue the confrontation after the original aggressor has retreated.